nicolaspls/party-patcher-wii/README.md

 1. Ensure you have Node.JS version 16 or higher installed on your system.
 2. Install the "pkg" package globally using the command: `npm i -g pkg`.
-3. Clone the Patcher repository using the command: `git clone https://github.com/nicolaspls/patcher-wii-main.git && cd patcher-wii-main`.
+3. Clone the Patcher repository using the command: `git clone https://github.com/nicolaspls/party-patcher-wii.git && cd party-patcher-wii`.
 4. Install the necessary dependencies with the command: `npm i`.
 5. Build the tool using the command: `pkg .`.
 6. Once the build process is complete, you can find the built packages in the `dist/` directory.